Migration Payment Traffic Switzerland

 You wrote that the QR code is to replace the current payment slips.
 Does this mean that it will no longer be possible to submit physical payment instructions at banks or to make inpayments at post office counters?

 No, it will continue to be possible to submit physical payment instructions at banks or make inpayments at post office counters.
-Details will be defined in the next few months.
+Details will be published on 27 April 2017.
 The expanded QR code, however, will promote the spreading of electronic processes, which means that they will become more established over time.

 The banks announced the QR code five years ago, and in November 2015, published the sample dimensions and designs for the new inpayment slip with data code.
 Why is it already necessary to make changes?